 Shift work- the effects on health and how to protect yourself

-Shift work- the effects on health & how to protect yourself
+Shift work- how to protect your health.

 What qualifies as shift work?